Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

-For the MPR problem, a sampling strategy called \Algo{MallowsMerge} is proposed, which is based on the merge sort algorithm for selecting the arms to be compared.
-However, as in the case of MPI, two arms $a_{i}$ and $a_{j}$ are not only compared once but until condition (\ref{eq:ovl}) holds.
+For the problem of finding the most probable ranking with high probability and a minimal sample complexity, a sampling strategy called \Algo{MallowsMerge} is proposed, which is based on the merge sort algorithm for selecting the arms to be compared.
+However, as in the case of finding the optimal arm, two arms $a_{i}$ and $a_{j}$ are not only compared once but until condition (\ref{eq:ovl}) holds.
 The \Algo{MallowsMerge} algorithm finds the most probable ranking, which coincides with the center ranking of the Mallows model, with a sample complexity of

 where $\rho = \frac{1-\phi}{1+\phi}$.
-The leading factor of the sample complexity of \Algo{MallowsMerge} differs from the one of \Algo{MallowsMPI} by a logarithmic factor.
-This was to be expected, and simply reflects the difference in the worst case complexity for finding the largest element in an array and sorting an array using the merge sort strategy.
+The leading factor of the sample complexity of \Algo{MallowsMerge} differs from the one of \Algo{MallowsMPI} by a logarithmic factor, which is in line with the results in Section \ref{subsec:regaxiom} for the exact sample complexity of best arm and top-$K$ ranking.

+Finally, the authors consider the KLD problem, which calls for producing a good estimate $\widehat{\prob}$ of the distribution $\prob$, that is, an estimate with small KL divergence:

 The KLD problem turns out to be very hard for the case of Mallows, and even for small $K$, the sample complexity required for a good approximation of the underlying Mallows model is extremely high with respect to $\epsilon$.
 In \citep{BuHuSz14}, the existence of a polynomial algorithm for this problem (under the assumption of the Mallows model) was left as an open question.